 On December 15, 2017, the South African Revenue Services (SARS) announced that it will start to collect tax from domestic and imported sugar sweetened beverages, excluding 100 percent fruit juices from April 1, 2018 (Click here to download the notice).
 The tax became effective in April 2018, and was initially set at 2.1 cents per gram of sugar content that exceeds 4 grams per 100ml, which means that the first 4 grams per 100ml are levy free.
 The tax was later increased to 2.21 cents in 2019.
 The tax on sugar sweetened beverages has had a severe impact to the sugar and beverage sectors.
 The beverage manufacturing sector has undertaken several measures to either avoid or minimize the impact of the sugar tax by introducing "low" or zero sugar products, reducing packaging sizes, and reformulating their products to reduce sugar content.
-This has resulted in the reduction in sugar usage by the beverage sector to at least 30 percent (200,000 MT) since the introduction of sugar tax in April 2018.
+This has resulted in the reduction in sugar usage by the beverage sector in the 2018/19 MY to at least 30 percent (200,000 MT) since the introduction of sugar tax in April 2018.
+The process of reformulation is still continuing and is estimated will have an impact of between 250 000 MT and 300 000 MT to domestic sugar sales in the 2019/20 MY.